Philharmonie Austin and Philharmonie Austin Chamber Players are comprised of many of the country’s finest period performance players.

 Emily Dupere, concertmaster

-Evan Few, principal second violin
+Evan Few, 2nd violin principal

 Joanna Becker